 Borwick & Sons

-Isaac Borwick began a new business with his sons: John as draughtsman and master yacht builder, George dealing with administration and Arthur in the engineering department.
+Isaac Borwick was in business with his sons: John as draughtsman and master yacht builder, then George dealing with administration and later Arthur who developed the engineering department.
 Not only were there boatbuilding and engineering departments, but also a blacksmith and an upholsterer.
 The location remained at Cockshott, Bowness-on-Windermere.

 The pioneering association with aviation began in early 1910 with the floats and hydro-aeroplanes of Oscar Gnosspelius, and included propellers, maintenance and repair, together with administration for passenger flights.

 Whilst new opportunities were presented to Borwick’s, they were not without personal risk!
-In September 1912, Arthur Borwick lost the tops of 2 fingers which came into contact with a propeller (which ironically he had made) when turning it to start Waterhen’s (Waterbird’s successor) engine.
+In September 1912, Arthur lost the tops of 2 fingers which came into contact with a propeller (which ironically he had made) when turning it to start Waterhen’s (Waterbird’s successor) engine.
 George was turning a propeller for Gnosspelius when the engine roared into life and the propeller did ‘quick and irreparable damage to his traditional summer straw hat’. – Windermere Motor Boat Racing Club: From 1925 to 1975 by G Lambert and G E G Nayler.